utelecon/utelecon.github.io/en/utokyo_wifi/index.md

 ### Availabilities

 - UTokyo WiFi is available to members of the University of Tokyo (students & faculty and staff members) who have a [UTokyo Account](/utokyo_account/).
   - If you have not completed the Information Security Education course, your access may be suspended even if you are a member of the University of Tokyo.
-Please refer to the “[Information Security Education](#jouhou-security)" section below for more details.
+Please refer to the "[Information Security Education](#jouhou-security)" section below for more details.
 - In order to use UTokyo WiFi,  UTokyo WiFi Account is required for each semester in addition to your UTokyo Account.